FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Network errors.
 Temporary issues between Stripe, the card network, and the issuing bank.
 These usually succeed on retry.

-The average involuntary churn rate from failed payments is 2–4% of MRR per month for SaaS businesses (Baremetrics, 2024).
+The average involuntary churn rate from failed billing payments is 2–4% of MRR per month for SaaS businesses (Baremetrics, 2024).
 That’s revenue walking out the door with no decision from the customer.
 Understanding involuntary churn from billing failures is essential for any founder tracking retention.

-Dunning: Recovering Failed Payments
+Dunning: Recovering Failed Billing Payments

 Stripe’s built-in dunning retries failed charges up to 4 times over approximately 3 weeks (configurable in your Stripe dashboard under Billing settings).
 Smart Retries optimizes the timing using payment success probability models.

 Email notifications are your best tool.
-Stripe can send automated emails when a payment fails, before retries exhaust, and before the subscription cancels.
+Stripe can send automated emails when a billing payment fails, before retries exhaust, and before the subscription cancels.
 These emails should be simple and direct: “Your payment failed.
 Update your card here.”
 Include a direct link to your billing portal.

 The math is straightforward.
 If you have €30,000 MRR and 3% fails each month, that’s €900 at risk.
-Recovering 60% through dunning saves €540/month — €6,480/year.
+Recovering 60% through dunning saves €540/month, €6,480/year.
 For a bootstrapped SaaS, that’s meaningful.

 How Billing Affects MRR Accuracy

-Here’s where recurring billing connects directly to your metrics.
+Here’s where billing connects directly to your metrics.
 Every billing event — successful charge, failed payment, retry, refund — changes your MRR.
 If your analytics tool doesn’t handle these events correctly, your MRR number is wrong.

 Past-due subscriptions are the biggest source of MRR noise.
-When a payment fails, should that customer’s subscription still count toward MRR?
+When a billing payment fails, should that customer’s subscription still count toward MRR?
 Technically the subscription is active (Stripe keeps it in past_due status during retries).
 But the revenue hasn’t been collected.

 Some analytics tools count past-due subscriptions as active MRR.
 Others exclude them immediately.
-The “right” answer depends on your recovery rate, but the honest approach is to flag past-due revenue separately so you can see how billing affects MRR with full transparency.
+The “right” answer depends on your recovery rate, but the honest approach is to flag past-due billing revenue separately so you can see how billing affects MRR with full transparency.

 Proration creates another accuracy problem.
 When a customer upgrades mid-cycle, Stripe generates a prorated invoice.
-If your MRR calculation doesn’t handle proration correctly, you’ll see a spike in the upgrade month and a dip in the next month — even though the customer’s ongoing MRR increased smoothly.
+If your MRR calculation doesn’t handle proration correctly, you’ll see a spike in the upgrade month and a dip in the next month, even though the customer’s ongoing MRR increased smoothly.

 NoNoiseMetrics separates involuntary churn (failed payments) from voluntary churn (cancellations) automatically when you connect Stripe.
 You see exactly how much revenue is at risk from billing failures versus customers who actively chose to leave.